stevearc/pypicloud/doc/topics/api.rst

 ``/admin/``
 -----------
 These endpoints are used by the admin web interface.
-Most of them require your :ref:`access backend <access_control>` to be mutable.
+Most of them require you to be using a mutable :ref:`access backend <access_control>`.

 .. _rest-rebuild: